Center for Character and Leadership Development

-The Honor Directorate works to foster in every Academy graduate the habits of honorable living and a relentless pursuit of an identity of a leader of character.
+The Honor Directorate works to foster in every Academy graduate the habits of living honorably and a relentless pursuit of an identity of a leader of character.
 This directorate oversees the cadet-owned honor education program, as well as the administration of the process by which the cadets implement their cherished honor code and oath: “I will not lie, steal or cheat, nor tolerate among us anyone who does.
-Furthermore, I resolve to do my duty in all things and live honorably, so help me God.”
+Furthermore, I resolve to do my duty in all things and live honorably [so help me God (optional)].”
 The bedrock of moral and character education begins with a solid understanding and internalization of the Cadet Honor Code.
 Instruction on the code, system processing and the honor probation program begin during BCT and continue throughout a cadet’s four years at the Academy.
-In the first two years, instruction focuses on understanding and living under the code, and in the final two years, emphasis is placed on cadets living an honorable life, while helping others to do the same.
+The education program implements a four year process of instruction which focuses on what it means to live honorably at all levels of leadership: individually, interpersonally, as a team leader, and as an organizational leader.

 The Cadet Development Directorate designs and delivers character and leadership development events and programs.
 These purposefully engaging experiences challenge and support cadet development through all four years of their Academy program.
 Specifically, the Cadet Development Directorate offers five character seminars and core values training for the cadets that helps them take ownership over their development with an internal focus on values, courage, respect for others, servant leadership and ethical dilemma resolution.
 In addition, this directorate conducts the National Character and Leadership Symposium (NCLS) and Falcon Heritage Forum (FHF) events.
 NCLS brings together distinguished scholars, military and corporate leaders, athletes, and others to share knowledge and insight which enhance the understanding and challenges of sound moral character in leadership positions.
 FHF links cadets with the wealth of knowledge and experience embodied in our distinguished veterans.
 This interaction gives practical and honest answers to operational Air Force issues.
 The multiple opportunities offered by the Cadet Development Directorate provide a deliberate, developmental approach to each cadet’s personal character and leadership growth.

-Fourth-class cadets begin this character development journey by encountering a program called VECTOR (Vital Effective Character Through Observation and Reflection).
-This 12-hour, two-part (Part I in the Fall and Part II in the Spring) is an interactive seminar that focuses on personal reflection, where cadets examine their own values, purpose, vision and influence.
+Fourth-class cadets begin this character development journey with two experience options: Character Coaching, or VECTOR.
+Character Coaching gives the cadets who choose it an opportunity to individually select a virtue they would like to strengthen.
+They are then paired with a certified coach to initiate self-designed plans for strengthening new virtuous habits.
+The VECTOR (Vital Effective Character Through Observation and Reflection) option is a 7-hour interactive seminar focusing on personal reflection, where cadets examine their own values, purpose, vision and influence.
 VECTOR illustrates to fourth-class cadets the importance of developing a strong personal foundation while further enhancing their own leadership styles.
 Attendees are exposed to various leadership styles and qualities in the form of movie clips and discussions with active duty or retired officers and senior NCOs.
 They are then challenged to form their own opinions on how they will apply appropriate character and leadership traits, both here at the Academy and with the greater Air Force.

 Second-class cadets will take part in the Leaders In Flight Today (LIFT) seminar.
-The LIFT program is an intensive eight hour seminar for second-class cadets conducted at the Association of Graduates (AOG) building.
+The LIFT program is an intensive seven-hour seminar for second-class cadets who have assumed a leadership role in their squadron.
 LIFT attendees focus on high performance, dynamic team building with an emphasis on becoming “Servants of the Nation.”
 Team building topics emphasize servant leadership, trust, loyalty, moral courage, NCO perspectives, being a part of something larger than oneself and interpersonal skills development.
 The seminar stresses character and leadership development using a variety of teaching tools and techniques, including experiential learning activities, case study analysis and small group facilitation with active duty and retired officers and NCOs.
 The day culminates with an exercise that provides cadets with an opportunity to field test LIFT’s major insights within their squadron.
 This commitment to follow-up and follow-through encourages cadets to build their own high performance teams.